indratanusaha/indratanusaha.github.io/_posts/2025-11-08-my-blog-post.md

 ## The engineered division

+"There is no neutral education.
+Education either functions as an instrument to bring about conformity or freedom."
+(Paulo Freire)

-The education system should ideally contain every subject related to a country's resources, welfare, harm, international relations, geography, geopolitics & past so that no citizen can have the excuse of staying ignorant.
+The education system's curriculum should ideally contain every subject related to a country's resources, welfare, harm, international relations, geography, geopolitics & past so that no citizen can have the excuse of staying ignorant.
 This kind of curriculum needs to be present everywhere from the schools to colleges, compulsorily, even without science.
 Language is a tool, & experience with different tool makes the next learning experience relatively easier by continuity.
 If someone looks at politics & says that they aren't interested so they won't study, that isn't enough reason to cut it.
 Everything that we see, consume, or produce is influenced by politics.
 From the first drop of water to the last barrel of oil reaching the port, everything is either working or not due to geopolitics, & much of it is influenced by geography.

 What happens when we remove these essential subjects of geography, history, political science from our in-depth syllabus to trade for specialization in science or arts?